 A linear time-invariant (LTI) system is one that is both linear and time-invariant.
-LTI systems are the most important class of systems in this course, and arguably in all of signal processing.
+The most important class of systems in this course, and arguably in all of signal processing.

 What LTI buys you: superposition